EVENTS

 Languages: English

-As states prepare to operationalise ILAs and other forms of National Registries and further strengthen adult learning ecosystems, the availability of comprehensive ALE registries has become a foundational requirement.
+As states continue to operationalise ILAs and other forms of national registries and further strengthen adult learning ecosystems, the availability of comprehensive ALE registries remains a foundational requirement.

 These systems contribute to: